mirror/chromium/services/identity/public/cpp/README.md

 - Synchronous access to the information of the primary account (via caching)

+PrimaryAccountTokenFetcher is the primary client-side interface for obtaining access tokens for the primary account.
+In particular, it takes care of waiting until the primary account is available.

 IMPLEMENTATION NOTES

-The IdentityProxy is being developed in parallel with the implementation and interfaces of the Identity Service itself.
-The motivation is to allow clients to be converted to use the IdentityProxy in a parallel and pipelined fashion with building out the Identity Service as the backing implementation of the IdentityProxy.
+The Identity Service client library is being developed in parallel with the implementation and interfaces of the Identity Service itself.
+The motivation is to allow clients to be converted to use this client library in a parallel and pipelined fashion with building out the Identity Service as the backing implementation of the library.

-In the near term, IdentityProxy is backed directly by //components/signin classes.
-We are striving to make its interactions with those classes as similar as possible to its eventual interaction with the Identity Service.
+In the near term, this library is backed directly by //components/signin classes.
+We are striving to make the interactions of this library with those classes as similar as possible to its eventual interaction with the Identity Service.
 In places where those interactions vary significantly from the envisioned eventual interaction with the Identity Service, we have placed TODOs.